History and Haunted honky tonk

 Stretching from Wimberley to Blanco, the ruggedly scenic area known as Devil’s Backbone resulted from an earthquake that occurred in the region more than thirty million years ago.
 The powerful earthquake helped separate the land into two different regions, the Edward’s Plateau to the west and the lower Gulf Coastal Plains to the east.

-There are plenty of ghost stories along the Backbone, a limestone ridge that runs from Wimberley to Blanco through the Texas Hill Country, so many stories that the area is a regular stop for paranormal aficionados.
+There are plenty of ghost stories along the Backbone and spooky regular occurrences here in our tavern.
+They say this is the most haunted highway in Texas and the area is a regular stop for paranormal aficionados.
 Ghost stories are an important part of the history of both Devil’s Backbone and Devil’s Backbone Tavern.
 The most famous of these stories describes a woman who walks down the road and is carrying a baby and calling out for her husband.
 Others say that the tavern itself is haunted, with some patrons claiming to have encountered ghostly visitors.
+The jukebox pages flip out of nowhere, and unexplained things happen here all the time - a dollar bill fell from the ceiling at the feet of the couple that had placed it on the ceiling a year prior - they had just walked in the door.
+Yeah, I’m a believer.

-Whether or not these stories are true, the Devil’s Backbone Tavern certainly has long been a favorite “haunt” for musicians and music fans alike.
+The Devil’s Backbone Tavern certainly has long been a favorite “haunt” for musicians and music fans alike.
+Don’t forget to look for the Carved Devil’s face in the fireplace - see if you can spot it!